WORKING IN IRELAND

 If you are looking for work in Ireland:-

 - Visit the Public Employment Website www.jobsireland.ie for details of employment opportunities in Ireland.
 It also links to job vacancies in Europe through the EURES Jobs portal www.eures.europa.eu.

 - The Department of Social Protection also provides a network of Intreo offices in all main towns and cities which advertise job vacancies.
 Intreo is a one-stop shop for all employment and income supports.
 You can get job-seeking advice, information on EURES services, vacancies and income support all in one place.
 A list of the offices can be found on www.welfare.ie.
 Each office operates a “self-service facility” where you can access details of job vacancies registered with the Department of Social Protection.

 What is a Personal Public Service Number (PPSN) and do I need it?

 Your Personal Public Service Number (PPSN) is a unique reference number that helps you access public services, information and financial supports.
 It is the equivalent of the National Insurance number in Northern Ireland.
-You will need a PPSN to register with Intreo/Employment services and for the Revenue Commissioners when you start work in the Republic of Ireland.
+You will need a PPSN to register with Intreo/Employment services and for the Revenue Commissioners when you start work in Ireland.